← Back to Rankings

 Atmosphere Tiers

-Every program is assigned a tier based on its final CFAI score.
-Tiers are determined by absolute score thresholds — not relative ranking — so multiple programs can share a tier, and tier upgrades are earned, not gifted.
+Tiers are assigned based on a program's final CFAI score.
+They reflect absolute score thresholds — not relative ranking — so multiple programs can share a tier, and upgrades must be earned.

 Elite90–94